Prag8855/aab/content/tools/appointment-finder.md

 ### How does it work?

-This tool checks the Berlin.de [appointments page](/out/appointment-anmeldung) every 3 minutes.
-When it finds new appointments, it shows them on this page.
-It's a simple Python script that talks to this page with websockets.
-The frontend is a few lines of JavaScript powered by Vue.js.
-[The source code is on GitHub](https://github.com/nicbou/burgeramt-appointments-websockets).
+A wrote [a script](https://github.com/nicbou/burgeramt-appointments-websockets) that checks the Berlin.de [appointments page](/out/appointment-anmeldung) every 3 minutes.
+When it finds new appointments, it broadcasts them to everyone who has this page open.

-This tool makes the same number of requests, no matter how many people use it.
+The script makes the same number of requests, no matter how many people use it.
 It does not add more load to Berlin.de's servers; it reduces it.

+This is an open source project.
+You can [download the code and run it yourself](https://github.com/nicbou/burgeramt-appointments-websockets).

 ### Limitations